allindark/Leaflet.GridLayer.GoogleMutant/README.md

 * [MapGear's implementation with OpenLayers](https://github.com/mapgears/ol3-google-maps) uses a different technique (decorate OL3 with GMaps methods), but has a different set of [limitations](https://github.com/mapgears/ol3-google-maps/blob/master/LIMITATIONS.md).
 * [Avin Mathew's implementation](https://avinmathew.com/leaflet-and-google-maps/) uses a clever timer-based technique, but it requires jQuery and still feels jittery due to the timers.

 In order to provide the best Leaflet experience, GoogleMutant uses both [DOM mutation observers](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) and `L.GridLayer` from Leaflet 1.0.0.
-The basemap tiles are still requested *through* Google's javascript code, but they switch places to use Leaflet drag and zoom.
+The basemap tiles are still requested *through* the Google maps JavaScript API, but they switch places to use Leaflet drag and zoom.

 ## Compatibility